isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1307.md

 ---
-title: Vehicle Support System - Vehicle Support System (20 Vehicles Package)
+title: VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning system for Vehicle Tracking System that stream live location with video and much more.
+Video cameras installed on 2 sides of the vehicle, the system is able to monitor and record the vehicle front and back in a real-time basis.
+Providing an enhanced visibility for blind spot in accident prevention.
+Video footage and GPS data is stored on MDVR/Cloud based for ease of viewing, retrieving and playback.
 permalink: /productivity-solutions-grant/solutionrepo/solution1307
 ---

 ### Description

-VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning system for Vehicle Tracking System that stream live location with video and much more.
-Video cameras installed on 2 sides of the vehicle, the system is able to monitor and record the vehicle front and back in a real-time basis.
-Providing an enhanced visibility for blind spot in accident prevention.
-Video footage and GPS data is stored on MDVR/Cloud based for ease of viewing, retrieving and playback.
+201737281Z

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Grid_Plus_20200672_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria